 To a large extent, this is true.

-But the problem is that we don’t actually treat mental illness like physical illness.
+But the problem is that who actually treats mental illness like physical illness?

-If we did treat them the same, things would be a lot better!
+Yet if we did really treat them the same, things would be a lot better!

 The procedure for mental illness is always the same: